 Atlanta’s 101 Steak – One of our new favorite places, the service and food here is impeccable.
 It’s a bit pricey, but then most exceptional steak houses are.

 The Brussels Sprouts are fabulous, the steaks are perfect, and the desserts are superb.
 And the cocktails are pretty good too, as well as the wine list.

 The Butcher The Baker – A go-to in Marietta, this restaurant is consistently excellent, both in service and food.
-The craft cocktails are divine (I fell in love with the Dishonest Monk), they almost always have some form of pork belly on the menu, and one of the owners is a renowned pastry chef, so the desserts here are unique and delicious.
+The craft cocktails are divine and seasonal, they almost always have some form of pork belly on the menu, and one of the owners is a renowned pastry chef, so the desserts here are unique and delicious.

 Plus, the Marietta Square recently underwent an overhaul and expanded the sidewalks so the outdoor seating is perfect for evening dining.

-WR Social House – The sister restaurant to The Butcher The Baker, WR Social House is the happening, laid-back, fun place to be.
+WR Social House – Right next door to The Butcher The Baker, WR Social House is the happening, laid-back, fun place to be.
 They offer some sort of special or entertainment daily, including Monday Trivia Night, Taco Tuesday, and Burgers and Brews on Thursday.

 Just like Butcher Baker, the ingredients are all local and fresh as are the craft cocktails and beer.

 Mezza Luna Pasta & Seafood – Here’s a little gem that’s tucked away in a small Smyrna strip shopping center.
 It’s pretty cozy, so get there early or make reservations and prepare to be amazed at the authentic Italian food that is set before you.

 It’s like a real Italian cafe with homemade pastas and sauces, and Italian specials each night.
 It’s a secret little spot in Smyrna that is considered by many to be one of the best places to eat in Atlanta!